 The Customer shall pay the balance due in cash, including checks and money orders, on receiving the bill.
 Late payments shall be subject to Late Payment Charges.

-F. SERVICE CLASSIFICATION NO. 2-L - General Service - Large (continued): (Rate Codes: 281, 283, 291)
+- F. SERVICE CLASSIFICATION NO. 2-L General Service Large (continued): (Rate Codes: 281, 283, 291)

+- 3. Rates and Charges per Meter:

+- a) Schedule of Rates

 The rates for this service code are set forth below.